 Vaping also affects the gum tissue, causing:

-A 2016 study showed that e-cigarettes could trigger inflammatory responses in the gum tissues.7 Chronic gum inflammation has been linked to periodontal diseases such as receding gums.
+A 2016 study showed e-cigarettes could trigger inflammatory responses in the gum tissues.3 Chronic gum inflammation has been linked to periodontal issues, such as receding gums and infections.

-Vaping aerosols increase inflammation and cause DNA damage in the living cells of human gums.8 Damage to cells prevents them from growing and dividing, which can speed up cell aging.
-This can lead to cell death.
+Vaping aerosols increase inflammation and cause DNA damage in the living cells of the gums.4 Damage to cells prevents them from growing and dividing, speeding up cell aging and leading to cell death.

 DNA damage plays an important role in oral health, causing problems such as:

 Nicotine and propylene glycol are both found in vaping liquid.
-They reduce saliva flow inside the mouth by absorbing moisture, drying tooth surfaces and tissues.
+They reduce saliva flow inside the mouth by absorbing moisture and drying tooth surfaces and tissues.